nearbeach/NearBeach/docs/001-installation/different-databases/maria-db.rst

 .. note::

-    We recommend using an external database like RDS etc. So you can scale and backup externally to the docker container.
+    We recommend using an external database like AWS RDS, etc. So you can scale and backup externally to the docker container.

-Below is the sample code for using MariaDB/MySQL
+Below is the sample code for using MariaDB/MySQL.
+Please note we do not have any of the docker database setup, as this is not required for externally run databases.

 .. code-block:: bash